barumau/pandunia/english/darse.md

 ### Dialog

-☻: **salam! kia tu nyama kafe u ca?** = Hello!
+☻: **salam! kia tu nyama kafé u ca?** = Hello!
 Would you like to have coffee or tea?
 ☺: **ca.** = Tea.
 ☻: **i tu?** = And you?
 ○: **mi no baxa pandunia...** = I don't speak Pandunia...
 ☻: **sori! kia ye nyama ca?** = Pardon!
 Will he have tea?
-☺: **no. ye no nyama ca. ye nyama kafe.** = No, he won't.
+☺: **no. ye no nyama ca. ye nyama kafé.** = No, he won't.
 He would like to have coffee.
 ☻: **kia tu nyama supe?** = Would you like to have soup?
 ☺: **nyama.** = Yes. (_I eat._)
 ☻: **kia ye nyama supe?** = Would he like to have soup?
 ☺: **no nyama.** = No.
-☻: **danke. mi dona un ca i un kafe i un supe na bade du des minut.**
+☻: **danke. mi dona un ca i un kafé i un supe na bade du des minut.**
  = Thank you.
 I will bring one tea, one coffee and one soup in ten minutes.